-The reality is that, a Black actor COULD play a Superman character but not THE Superman character, if you get what I’m coming from.
-In the comic book universe, there’s a concept known as the multi-verse, in which it allows for a near infinite versions of your favourite heroes.
-And surprise, surprise, there are superman of “African decent” or heroes who bear similar feature of that of African or African American in these continuity.
+The reality is that a Black actor COULD play a Superman character but not THE Superman character if you get what I’m coming from.
+In the comic book universe, there’s a concept known as the multi-verse, which allows for a near-infinite versions of your favorite heroes.
+And surprise, surprise, there are superman of “African descent” or heroes who bear similar feature of that of African or African American in these continuities.
 Literally doing two seconds of Google search could’ve saved you a lifetime of online shame.

 If Warner Brother wanted to start from scratch and rebuild the Justice League, they could do it with Kalel aka Calvin Ellis of Earth-23 or Val-Zod (Earth 2).
 Both of them have a very interesting story and universe to explore.

 With that being said, the real question comes down to, can a Black actor play the MAIN universe Superman that world knows and loves.
 To be completely honest with you, no!
-I’ve had my stances when it comes to randomly and unnecessary changing the skin of a character.
+I’ve had my stances when it comes to randomly and unnecessarily changing the skin of a character.
 You can read more on that on my blog called My View On Changing Original Characters To Fit An Agenda Of Diversity & Why I Disagree With It!.
-I wasn’t a fan when they did it with the Human Torch in the horrible film that was the Fantastic Four and I’m not gonna be a fan now.
+I wasn’t a fan when they did it with the Human Torch in the horrific film that was the Fantastic Four and I’m not gonna be a fan now.
 There’s a right way to do it and there’s a wrong way to do it.
-I’m all for diversity, shit, as someone of African decent I should be, but I won’t blatantly disregard or disrespect a well known character just to get what I want or for “diversity sake”.
+I’m all for diversity, shit, as someone of African descent I should be, but I won’t blatantly disregard or disrespect a well-known character just to get what I want for “diversity sake”.

-That’s why I also think Warner Bros only hope is to bank on the Flash movie to set things right.
+That’s why I also think Warner Bros’ only hope is to bank on the Flash movie to set things right.
 By using Flashpoint, they could use Ezra Miller’s Flash to change the universe’s timeline, therefore giving DC a chance to write out certain actors.
-But I still think it’s too soon to be introducing that concept to an audience that clearly don’t read comics.
+But I still think it’s too soon to be introducing that concept to an audience that clearly doesn’t read comics.